stanfordnlp/CoreNLP/index.md

 Stanford CoreNLP is written in **Java**; current releases  require **Java 1.8+**.

-You can use Stanford CoreNLP from the command-line, via its Java programmatic API, via [third party APIs](other-languages.html) for most major modern programming languages, or via a [service](corenlp-server.html).
+You can use Stanford CoreNLP from the [command-line](cmdline.html), via its Java [programmatic API](api.html), via [third party APIs](other-languages.html) for most major modern programming languages, or via a [service](corenlp-server.html).
-It works on Linux, OS X, and Windows.
+It works on Linux, macOS, and Windows.

 ## License